 For more information about this fascinating divorce case, read the New York Post article, “Wife Stuck with Prenup and ‘Only’ $1.6M of Hubby’s $54M Salary.”

 If you are a New York resident involved in the divorce process and worried about alimony or spousal support, you should speak to a qualified divorce attorney immediately.
 Jonathan D. Katz is an experienced divorce lawyer who can protect your rights throughout the divorce process.
-Contact Mr. Katz today to schedule a free consultation about your case.
+Contact Mr. Katz today to schedule a consultation about your case.